Backblaze/boardwalk/CONTRIBUTING.md

 The [Makefile](./Makefile) has some useful targets for typical development operations, like formatting, building, and locally installing the module.

-To install the module into a Poetry virtual environment in editable mode run `make develop`.
+To install the module into a uv virtual environment in editable mode run `make develop`.
 This will also install extra development dependencies.
 To run the server in development mode, run `make develop-server`.